davegutz/myStateOfCharge/SOC_Photon/README.md

   22. Regression testing:
     a.
 Saturation test.
 Run Talk('Xp7').
 This will initialize monitor at 0.5 and model near saturation then drive toward saturation.
 Watch voc vs v_sat and sat in the v2 debug display that gets started.
 Reset with 'Xp-1'.
 If starting up Xp7 it initializes saturated just enter 'm<val>' with lower 'val' than what 'Xp7' started it with until it initializes without saturation.
 Should saturate soon and reset soc of monitor to 1.0.
 Then setting 'Di-1000' you should see it reset after a very little time.
 Again, reset the whole mess with 'Xp-1'.
     b.
   23. 'Talk' refers to using CoolTerm to transmit commands through the myTalk.cpp functions.
 Talk is not threaded so can only send off a barage of commands open loop and hope for the best.
+  24. I had to add persistence to the 'log on boot' function.
+When in a cold shutoff, the BMS of the battery periodically 'looks' at the state of the battery by turning it on for a few seconds.
+The summary filled up quickly with these useless logs.
+I used a 60 second persistence.